Average Joe's Weekly Tips/Hints

 Feeding may be justified during initial colony buildup after installing a package or nuc, especially when comb needs to be built out.

-One method of feeding uses a jar or pail on top of the inner cover.
-An un-used hive body is used as a “surround” to help avoid robbing behavior by other colonies.
+One method of feeding uses a jar or pail on top of the inner cover as shown on the right.
+An un-used hive body or two unused supers is/are used as a “surround” to help avoid robbing behavior by other colonies.
+It is possible to get up to five 1 gallon “cans” on top of the inner cover.
 In the Spring and Fall, this method may also provide protection from colder weather and can use the rising heat from the bees inside to raise the syrup temperature above the ambient outside temperatures.

 Avg.
 Joe Beekeeper Hint 21-14: Collecting Wax and Propolis [023/abf2122]